 An Example of How a Virginia Gun Lawyer Can Help You

 Armen is pulled for expired tags.
 Armen is non-resident who is legally staying in the U.S. However, Armen is carrying a loaded handgun in his glove compartment.
 The police ask Armen why he has failed to register his vehicle.
 He responds that he simply forgot.
 The officer asks Armen to exit his vehicle.
 Armen drives a new BMW and the officer believes that Armen is transporting narcotics inside the vehicle.
 Without probable cause, a warrant, or Armen’s permission, the officer searches the car and finds Armen’s handgun in the glove compartment.

-Without a warrant, probable cause, or Armen’s permission, the officer violated Armen’s Fourth Amendment rights.
-In the police report, the officer exaggerated the factors which led to pulling Armen over and might even lie that he saw the gun sitting on Armen’s passenger seat – even though the gun was in Armen’s.
+Because the officer searched Armen’s car without probable cause, a warrant, or Armen’s consent, the officer violated Armen’s Fourth Amendment rights.
+In the police report, the officer exaggerates the factors which led to pulling Armen over and even lies about having saw the gun sitting on Armen’s passenger seat – even though the gun was in Armen’s glove compartment.
 Without a skilled, effective, and aggressive Virginia gun lawyer, Armen may never even have discovered that the officer conducted an illegal search and that his charges should be dismissed.
 Moreover, because Armen is not an American citizen, a weapons conviction might result in disastrous consequences to his immigration status.

 Contact an Aggressive and Affordable Virginia Gun Lawyer Today

 If you or a loved one has been arrested or charged with a weapons-related offense in Virginia, contact the law offices of Randall Sousa now for a free consultation with a Virginia gun lawyer.
 You have rights and you have defenses and we will do all we can to ensure that you obtain the best outcome possible in your case.
 571-354-6164